 Double-clicking on the name on the list of all elements will scroll the view and centre on the element.
 The top bar has three sections representing years, months and days.
 Clicking on each of those elements will zoom in or out to make it fully visible and centre the view on it.
 For instance, when you want to see the whole year just click on it and see the image zoom out to show you all 12 months of the given year.

 The main purpose of the Galleries is to document project meetings and project related events like dissemination actions or conferences.
-The main purpose of the feature is to have a viewable photo gallery.
 Your photos can be grouped in albums and viewed as a slideshow.
 Larger images will be scaled to the size of your window.

 To create a new gallery: